Caixian-Wang/exam-2025-CDK/README.md

 4. finish Q1B (If a role parameter is provided, query the role.
 If not, query all roles.)
 5. Forgot to save the README.md
 6. finish Q2A (Implement the architecture shown in the picture)
+7. finish Q2B (Restrict the country in which the message is located)